easare377/Prithvi-EO-Segmentation/README.md

 segmentation models with the **Prithvi EO** foundation models using TerraTorch, evaluate model performance, and generate georeferenced land‑ cover footprints.
-Prithvi‑EO models are transformer‑based geospatial foundation models trained on millions of spatio‑temporal satellite samples 【422421131852148†L306-L329】.
-They extend the Vision Transformer (ViT) architecture by replacing 2‑D patch embeddings and positional embeddings with **3‑D** counterparts to support sequences of images over time and by adding learnable temporal and location embeddings【422421131852148†L306-L329】.
+Prithvi‑EO models are transformer‑based geospatial foundation models trained on millions of spatio‑temporal satellite samples.
+They extend the Vision Transformer (ViT) architecture by replacing 2‑D patch embeddings and positional embeddings with **3‑D** counterparts to support sequences of images over time and by adding learnable temporal and location embeddings.
-Prithvi‑EO‑2.0 models are trained on a global HLS dataset; the largest 600M‑parameter variant with temporal and location embeddings outperforms earlier Prithvi versions and other geospatial foundation models by roughly 8 percentage points across a range of remote‑sensing tasks【422421131852148†L349-L354】.
+Prithvi‑EO‑2.0 models are trained on a global HLS dataset; the largest 600M‑parameter variant with temporal and location embeddings outperforms earlier Prithvi versions and other geospatial foundation models by roughly 8 percentage points across a range of remote‑sensing tasks.

 ## Contents